 ‘Schools, head teachers and teachers will decide how to use the Pupil Premium allocation, as they are best placed to assess what additional provision should be made for individual pupils.
 It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.’
 DfE website

 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
-At Markyate Village School and Nursery, we have 37 Pupil Premium children; this includes 23 Free School Meal (FSM) children.
+At Markyate Village School and Nursery, we have 36 Pupil Premium children for the year 2020 - 2021.

 As a school, we have involved the parents by asking them how they would like the funding spent.
-Many parents have asked for support for school trips (including the Year 6 residential trip), to attend breakfast or attend extra curricula clubs.
 We have also supplied:

 - counselling sessions for children,